cparmet/finite-news/README.md

 🗞️ Extra extra!
 This is Finite News: the mindful, AI-assisted newspaper.

 ## 🤔 Motivation
 I happily pay for subscriptions to quality news sources and support essential journalism!
-But increasingly news websites and newsletters are filled with distractions, clickbait, pop-ups, and attention vampires.
+But increasingly news websites and newsletters are filled with clickbait, pop-ups, and attention vampires.

-I made Finite News to deliver a personalized daily news email with strict limits on the volume of content, no ads, and no links.
-The goal is to reduce noise, avoid rabbit holes, and help me focus on quickly learning what's happening in the world.
+I made Finite News to deliver a personalized daily news email with strict limits, no ads, and no links.
+Its goal is to reduce distractions and focus on what's happening in the world.

 ## 👀 Features
  - Gets headlines from trusted APIs and websites.
  - Applies an LLM and rules to consolidate headlines that are about the same topic and remove opinions, clickbait, and news you saw yesterday.
+ - Enforces strict limits on the volume of content.
  - Forecasts your local weather.
  - Alerts you if your favorite NBA team plays tonight.
  - Shares a joke or quote.